RobertMartinis/Group-38-Tetris/README.md

-A function for reading the user inputs (maybe we can combine this with rotateBlock / moveBlock?)
+A function for keeping track of the score.
+Will be displayed graphically.